Team-Silver-Sphere/SquadJS/README.md

 </table>

 ### discord-rcon
-This plugin turns a Discord channel into a RCON console.
+The `discord-rcon` plugin allows a specified Discord channel to be used as a RCON console to run RCON commands.

-#### Options
+##### Options
 <table>
   <thead>
     <tr>